ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/_index.md

 * Create an environment to group the APIs
 * Deploy the agent to the gateway: one Discovery Agent per Node Manager and one Traceability Agent per gateway

-You will be guided through this procedure using Amplify Central CLI.
-See [Deploy your agent with Amplify CLI](/docs/central/connect-api-manager/deploy-your-agents-with-amplify-cli/).
+You will be guided through this procedure using Axway Central CLI.
+See [Deploy your agent with Axway CLI](/docs/central/connect-api-manager/deploy-your-agents-with-amplify-cli/).

 ## Connect Axway API Manager to Amplify Central manually

-The following demonstrates how to connect an Axway API-Gateway V7 to Amplify-Central without using the Amplify CLI.
+The following demonstrates how to connect an Axway API-Gateway V7 to Amplify-Central without using the Axway CLI.

 {{< youtube kugRyYVw5nI >}}